Nasiru Mohammed named in Levski Sofia squad for camping in Croatia

 Former Ghana U-17 captain Nasiru Mohammed has been included in Bulgarian giants Levski Sofia's squad for camping in Croatia.

-The Bulgarian club are in Umag to prepare ahead of the return of the First Professional League next month.
+The Bulgarian club is in Umag to prepare ahead of the return of the First Professional League next month.

 Levski will return to Sofia on February 3 before their league game against Etar.